A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Method

-\textbf{Element-Level Prediction.} Another type of useful task is predicting element-level targets directly from the learned variable or constraint embeddings.
+\textbf{Element-Level Prediction.} Another type of task is predicting element-level targets directly from the learned variable or constraint embeddings.
 The most commonly studied task in this direction is to predict the values of binary variables in the optimal solution $\mathbf{x}^*$ via supervised learning:

 where $\mathbf{H}_T^{BV}=\left[\mathbf{h}_{T,i}^V \big| \text{if } \mathbf{x}_i \text{ is binary}\right]$ is the collection of binary variable embeddings, and $\Phi_{\mathrm{sol}}\in [0,1]^{n_b}$ is the probability vector of all the $n_b$ binary variables.
-This task is attractive because binary variables are the great majority in practice \cite{ding2020accelerating,scavuzzo2024machine} and a precise prediction of binary variable values could significantly enhance solver's efficiency.
+Binary variables often make up the majority in practice \cite{ding2020accelerating,scavuzzo2024machine}, so accurate predictions can substantially enhance the solver's efficiency.
 A representative method is Prediction-and-Search (PaS) \cite{han2023gnn}.
-It fixes the $k_0$ lowest-probability variables to 0, $k_1$ highest-probability variables to 1, while allowing the solver to flip up to $\Delta$ of these fixed variables to mitigate the possible inaccurate prediction by adding a linear constraint.
-Alternating Prediction Correction Neural Solving Framework (Apollo) \cite{liu2025apollo} is a further improvement of PaS.
-It utilizes solver's results within a short probing timeframe to correct the model's predictions, thereby reducing inaccurate or unconfident predictions and enhancing the acceleration effects.
+It fixes the $k_0$ variables with the lowest predicted probabilities to 0 and the $k_1$ with the highest to 1, while allowing up to $\Delta$ flips via an additional linear constraint.
+Alternating Prediction Correction Neural Solving Framework (Apollo) \cite{liu2025apollo} extends PaS by using a short solver probing timeframe to correct uncertain or inaccurate predictions, further improving acceleration.

 \textbf{Solving State-Level Prediction.} Branch-and-bound (B\&B) algorithms are the core of modern MILP solvers.
 It is a complicated tree search process involving many decisions that can affect the solving efficiency.
 Deep learning can be of great value here by predicting high-quality decisions at each B\&B solving state, which can naturally be formulated as a sequential decision-making problem.
-We apply our method to learning-to-branch \cite{gasse2019exact}, the most widely studied task of this type, which aims to predict the best variable for branching at each B\&B node to minimize the search tree size.
-This can be achieved by associating solving state-dependent features to the variables and constraints, employing our neural architecture to extract corresponding embeddings, and then conducting the following computation:
+We apply our method to learning-to-branch \cite{gasse2019exact}, the most widely studied task of this type, which aims to predict the branching variable at each B\&B node to minimize the search tree size.
+This can be achieved by associating solving state-dependent features for variables and constraints, employing our neural architecture to extract corresponding embeddings, and then conducting the following computation: